03 Jun 2024

 Set-up and management costs

-The fees to set up and manage the trust deed on your behalf usually ranges from between £5,000 and £7,500.
+The fees to set up and manage the trust deed on your behalf usually range from £5,000 to £7,500.
 But they could be a lot more if your trust deed is complex.

 Beware of companies that charge fees for a trust deed